xStarbound/xStarbound/doc/lua/world.md

 - __boundMode__ - Specifies the bounding mode for determining whether entities fall within the query area.
 Valid options are `"position"`, `"collisionarea"` and `"metaboundbox"`.
 Defaults to `"collisionarea"` if unspecified.
 - __order__ - A `String` used to specify how the results will be ordered.
 If this is set to `"nearest"` the entities will be sorted by ascending distance from the first positional argument.
 If this is set to `"random"` the list of results will be shuffled.
 If not specified, the list of entities will be in an undefined order.
 - __callScript__ - Specifies a `String` name of a function that should be called in the script context of all scripted entities matching the query.
 Accepts Lua dot notation.
-- __callScriptArgs__ - Specifies a list of arguments — `Json` values if `"safeScripts"` is enabled on xStarbound, or `LuaValue`s otherwise — that will be passed to the function called by `callScript`.
+- __callScriptArgs__ - Specifies a list of arguments — `Json` values on xStarbound, or `LuaValue`s otherwise — that will be passed to the function called by `callScript`.
-- __callScriptResult__ - Specifies a value — `Json` if `"safeScripts"` is enabled on xStarbound, or a `LuaValue` otherwise — that the function called by callScript must return; entities whose script calls do not return this value will be excluded from the results.
+- __callScriptResult__ - Specifies a value — `Json` on xStarbound, or a `LuaValue` otherwise — that the function called by `callScript` must return; entities whose script calls do not return this value will be excluded from the results.
 Defaults to `true`.
 On xStarbound, `null` or `json.null` may be passed if you want to make sure the called function returns a `nil` or nothing.

-On xStarbound with `"safeScripts"` enabled, all `callScript` arguments and the `callScriptResult` must be valid JSON, and an error will be thrown after the first script call if the returned result isn't convertible to valid JSON before comparison happens.
+On xStarbound, all `callScript` arguments and the `callScriptResult` must be valid JSON, and an error will be thrown after the first script call if the returned result isn't convertible to valid JSON before comparison happens.

-**Warning:** If `"safeScripts"` is disabled on xStarbound, and regardless of this on other Starbound servers and clients, potentially unsafe Lua values can be passed through `callScriptArgs` and `callScriptResult`.
-If unsafe passing is allowed, you should avoid passing Lua bindings or anything that can call them.
+**Warning:** On non-xStarbound servers and clients, potentially unsafe Lua values can be passed through `callScriptArgs` and `callScriptResult`.
+On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
 Calling entity bindings after the entity has been removed from the game *will* almost certainly cause segfaults or memory corruption!

 ---